Chymyst/chymyst-core/docs/roadmap.md

  2 * 4 - allow molecule values to be parameterized types or even higher-kinded types?
 Need to test this.

  2 * 2 - make memory profiling / benchmarking; how many molecules can we have per 1 GB of RAM?
-Are reactions or reaction sites ever garbage-collected?
+Are reactions or reaction sites being actually garbage-collected if they are not used?

- 2 * 2 - add tests for Pool such that we submit a closure that sleeps and then submit another closure.
-Should get / or not get the RejectedExecutionException
+ 2 * 2 - add tests for `Pool` such that we submit a closure that sleeps and then submit another closure.
+Should get / or not get the `RejectedExecutionException`.

  3 * 5 - consider whether we would like to prohibit emitting molecules from non-reaction code.
 Maybe with a construct such as `withMolecule{ ... }` where the special molecule will be emitted by the system?
 Can we rewrite tests so that everything happens only inside reactions?